Sir Henry Gibb, 1st Baronet: Career

 He became a Groom of the Bedchamber to Prince Henry by 1606.
-After the Prince's death in 1612, he became a Gentleman of the bedchamber to James VI and I.
+At the Prince's death in 1612, he was briefly suspected of disposing of the Prince's personal papers.
+Despite this suspicion, he became a Gentleman of the bedchamber to James VI and I.

 In September 1613 he was commissioned by King James to conduct a special mission to the Low Countries.
 Henry Gibb and Mr May travelled to Veere and Sluis to prevent Henry Howard, a son of the Earl of Suffolk fighting a duel with the Earl of Essex over issues concerning his sister Frances Howard and the annulment of her marriage.

+Gibb and the Earl of Somerset

+Henry Gibb was a friend of the Scottish favourite, Robert Carr, 1st Earl of Somerset.
+Somerset helped Henry Gibb obtain his position in the king's bedchamber.
+Somerset's former friend Thomas Overbury resented this.

-Heney Gibb was involved in an incident in 1615 connected with the fall of the Scottish favourite, Robert Carr, 1st Earl of Somerset, who had married Frances Howard.
-He passed a letter and message from a Scottish man called Lumsden to Anne of Denmark's servant, his kinswoman Elizabeth Schaw, Mrs Murray.
+Gibb was involved in an incident in 1615 connected with the fall of the Earl of Somerset, who had married Frances Howard.
+Gibb passed a letter and message from a Scottish man called Lumsden to Anne of Denmark's servant, his kinswoman Elizabeth Schaw, Mrs Murray.
 The letter misrepresented the trial of Weston, an officer at the Tower of London.
 The letter caused some offence to Anne of Denmark and difficulties for Scottish courtiers including Schaw's husband John Murray of the Bedchamber.
 The Countess of Eglinton heard about the affair and she wrote to the Murrays about Somerset, who she described as an "errant liar", who "wret to you and message sent with that ungret fullich cousing of yours, Herie Gib".
-He lost his place at court for a while.
+Gibb lost his place at court for a while.